Teaching Philosophy // ABOUT THE UofSC BASSOON STUDIO

 I'm lucky, as a performer, to be able to travel a lot and play in some really cool places.
 That's one of the best parts of being a musician, in my opinion: the opportunities it provides to travel and meet interesting people all over the world.
 However, to me, the work I do that's most important is right here in Columbia, South Carolina.

 This "local first" attitude, helping make one's own region a vital center of music-making, is something I want my students to take on as well, and one facet that makes bassoon study at USC special.
-To that end, we prioritize projects and events each year that either take us into the community or bring the community to us.
-Double Reed Days and All-State Double Reed Workshops, alternating yearly, bring students to USC from throughout the state and region.
+To that end, we prioritize community-centered projects and events each year.
+Double Reed Days and All-State Double Reed Workshops, alternating yearly, bring students to UofSC from throughout the state and region.
 Events like Sounds Around Town take chamber music to the streets.
-The newly-formed Carolina Double Reed Collective, a USC student organization, applies for funding to support travel, guest artist visits, and other events.
+The newly-formed Carolina Double Reed Collective, a UofSC student organization, applies for funding to support travel, guest artist visits, and other events.

 Maybe you have an idea for a community-centered project we could take on!
 If so, don't hesitate to contact us.